MeteorPackaging/grunt-gulp-meteor/README.md

           # of the checkout, so copy it there temporarily
           'cp meteor/package.js .'
         ].join(';')
+      # !- only add this if there was no "clean" task
       'meteor-cleanup':
         # remove build files and package.js
         command: 'rm -rf .build.* versions.json package.js'